Kim Kardashian Urges Fans To Watch Paris Hilton’s New Documentary As The Duo Enjoys ‘Fun Day’ Together

 “Love them both,” another follower raved.

-“ICONIC,” exclaimed an additional user, showing appreciation for the reality stars showing up in the same shot.

-There were a few users who felt the need to attribute Kim’s success to Paris, saying that the heiress “made Kim,” considering how the shapewear mogul originally rubbed shoulders with celebrity culture as Paris’ hired closet organizer.
+There were a few users who felt the need to attribute Kim’s success to Paris, saying that the heiress “made Kim,” considering how the shapewear mogul originally rubbed shoulders with celebrity culture as a closet organizer for the hotel heiress.

 “So glad Kim is spending time with her birth mother,” a person joked, echoing sentiments within the comments section about Kim’s rise to stardom.